mnek1t/Sport-Store_ASP_NET_CORE/step-3.md

 }
 ```

-- Create the `Views/Order` folder and added to it a Razor View called `Checkout.cshtml`
+- Create the `Views/Order` folder and added to it a Razor View called `Checkout.cshtml`.

 ```
 @model Order